Double-Ended Palindromic Trees in Linear Time: Introduction

-To overcome the difficulties mentioned above, we first propose a sub-optimal algorithm to implement double-ended eertrees with time complexity per operation $O\rbra*{\log\rbra*{\sigma} + \log\rbra*{n}}$, where $n$ is the length of the current string, based on the occurrence recording method (see Section \ref{sec:occurrence-recording}).
+To overcome the difficulties mentioned above, we first propose a suboptimal algorithm to implement double-ended eertrees with time complexity per operation $O\rbra*{\log\rbra*{\sigma} + \log\rbra*{n}}$, where $n$ is the length of the current string, based on occurrence recording.